-Coding is one of most valuable skills to learn in today’s world.
+Coding (computer programming) is one of most valuable skills to learn in today’s world.
 But when you’re just getting started with code, learning the different programming languages can seem such a daunting task.
 It’s natural to wonder how long it will take to grasp the concepts, to be able to create applications and tackle real world problems using code, and to get a job as a developer.

 In general, it takes 3 to 6 months to grasp the basic concepts and get started in programming.
 That said, your learning journey can be shorter or longer depending on how much time you commit to learning each week, how many programming languages you want to learn, and how you’re learning.
 Learning to code is also a continuous process that never stops.